This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 An infant brain damage lawsuit serves many purposes.
 The first and most important reason to file one is that you believe that your child’s injury could and should have been prevented by better medical care.

-Medical professionals that commit malpractice need to be brought to justice and prevented from doing it again.
+Medical professionals who commit malpractice must be brought to justice and prevented from doing it again.
 Your infant brain damage lawsuit could prevent another baby from being hurt.

 How to File an Infant Brain Damage Lawsuit